 Remarks: Developed by Cessna from their T-37 'Tweet' Basic Jet Trainer.
 The A-37s delivered a range of attack armament during the Vietnam War (photo not of the museum's aircraft).

 Remarks: Seventeen Northrop Alphas were built.
-Planes of Fame Air Museum's Alpha is one of only two known to survive (photo not of the museum's aircraft).
+Planes of Fame Air Museum's Alpha is one of only two known to survive (color photo not of the museum's aircraft).

 Remarks: A militarized version of the popular fixed-tailwheel monoplane of the 1930s.
 During WWII it was used by the U.S. armed forces as a utility aircraft and trainer.